Home / Blog / Lifestyle / CBD & Sex 101: Your Guide to Achieving Balance for Greater Sexual Satisfaction

 Although we all want to be living our life to the fullest, what that looks like for you is exceptionally unique and subjective.
 So too is fostering a fulfilling sex life.
 Sure, we see messaging everywhere we turn — from your favorite Netflix show to billboards to your Instagram feed — about what ideal sex is supposed to look like.
-But the fact is, your sexuality and experience of pleasure is yours alone.
+But the fact is, your sexuality and experience of pleasure are yours alone.

 “Sex is so subjective,” confirms Shannon Chavez, Psy.D., a psychologist and sex therapist in Los Angeles.
 “Everyone needs to find their own relationship to what is pleasurable and what is ideal around sex.”
-Cultivating that relationship goes hand-in-hand with our mental, emotional, and physical balance — a health goal that can be met by utilizing a variety of tools, including CBD.
+Cultivating that relationship goes hand-in-hand with our mental, emotional, and physical balance — a health goal that can be met by utilizing a variety of tools, including CBD oil.

 What Are the Major Roadblocks to Pleasure?

 If you’re struggling with desire, arousal, or climax, you’re not alone: The Cleveland Clinic reports that issues with sexual function affect 43 percent of women.
 According to Chavez, there are several challenges deterring many women from cultivating a healthy, fulfilling sex life.

 Negative messages about our bodies and sex

 All too often, we as women absorb those societal messages about female pleasure and sexuality without fully realizing it.
 Which can throw a wrench in our ability to cultivate a healthy relationship to sex.
 Likewise, struggling with negative body image, unrealistic body ideals, and even genital shame will inhibit our pleasure, Chavez notes.

 internalized messages are often why we struggle to get “out of our heads” in the midst of what we’d like to be a fulfilling sexual experience